Introduction

 Developing a pricing strategy in the consumer products and services industry is relatively straightforward.
 Generally, the price set for a product or service is the same for all consumers, although targeted promotions may occasionally offer variations.
-This price is influenced by various factors, including the company’s commercial policy and seasonal variations, while being regulated by the dynamics of supply and demand at the time of purchase.

 In contrast, pricing strategy in business-to-business (B2B) commerce is significantly more complex and subject to specific constraints.
 This complexity is due to the very nature of B2B transactions, which often involve personalized negotiations, long-term contracts and volume considerations.